marcphilipp/presentations/junit5-intro/slides.md

 # 💡

-> JUnit is a Platform --- let's design for it!
+> If JUnit is a platform, let's design for it!

 ----